11.10 Leaves from Work

 Staff Vacation Time

-Vacation time may accrue up to the equivalent of 48 days of vacation accrual based upon years of service and FTE.
-Vacation time may be carried over from year to year, but the maximum vacation time carried over from year to year cannot exceed the amount equivalent of 48 days of vacation accrual based upon years of service and FTE.
+Vacation time may accrue up to the equivalent of 48 days (372 hours) prorated by FTE.
+Vacation time may be carried over from year to year, but the maximum vacation time carried over from year to year cannot exceed the amount equivalent to 48 days of vacation prorated by FTE.

-Employees that depart the College after less than six months of employment with the College are not entitled to be paid for any accrued vacation time.
-Eligible employees that depart the College after six months or more of employment with the College may be paid accrued vacation time up to one year’s accrual.
+Employees that depart the College after less than six months of employment are not entitled to be paid for any accrued vacation time.
+Eligible employees that depart the College after six months or more of employment with the College may be paid accrued vacation time equivalent up to one year’s worth of accruals.
 If an eligible employee’s FTE falls below eligibility requirements, up to one year’s accrued vacation time may be paid out.
 Staff positions are budgeted for the appointment period only and therefore there are no funds available for paid vacations outside of the appointment period.

 Note: CBU employees should refer to the collective bargaining agreement for time off benefit policies.